dnndev/xmp-docs/form-controls/email.md

 summary: >-
   The Email tag does not render visibly at run-time.
 It is a behind-the-scenes operator.
-Upon successful submission of the form, XMod Pro will send an email based on the information provided in this tag...
+Upon successful submission of the form, XMod Pro will send an email based on the information provided in this tag.
+You may include more than one Email tag in each form.
+The Email tag can be used to send multiple emails but it is not intended as a bulk email mechanism.
 keywords:
   - email
   - form